Top 10 Resolutions for Your Most Successful New Year

 Win at work and in business with the right New Year's resolutions

 New Year's resolutions top many to-do lists during the holiday season.
-A new year is a beginning, so new goals naturally fuel your thoughts.
-Resolutions can be intimidating, but you can take action to achieve those goals with some suggestions to guide you.
+A new year is a beginning, so new goals and resolutions, new plans, dreams, and new directions naturally fuel your thoughts.
+Many people find New Year's resolutions intimidating and daunting but you can take action to achieve your new goals with these ten suggestions for work goals to guide you.

 Marcus Buckingham and Curt Coffman of the Gallup organization discovered this critical factor in interviews with 80,000 managers.
 They narrowed down the questions asked to those that most clearly appeared to define happy, motivating, and productive workplaces.